oneblink/sdk-dotnet/CONTRIBUTING.md

 ### Target frameworks

-By default the tests will run agaisnt runtimes .Net Core 3.1, .Net 5.0, and .Net 6.0 You can modify the `<TargetFramework>` value in ./OneBlink.SDK.Tests/OneBlink.SDK.Tests.csProj to the runtime/s you have available eg. `net6.0`
+By default the tests will run against runtimes .Net Core 3.1, .Net 5.0, and .Net 6.0 You can modify the `<TargetFramework>` value in ./OneBlink.SDK.Tests/OneBlink.SDK.Tests.csProj to the runtime/s you have available eg. `net6.0`

 ### Running tests